 Fortnum & Mason’s Piccadilly store exudes luxury.
 Well known for its tea selection, the entire shop looks like it was created on a movie set.
 Think classy displays, wood bannister staircases, and a mouthwatering confectionary department.

 Borough Market is perhaps London’s best known food market.
 It is a foodie heaven and a great place to grab a meal or stock up on treats and food gifts.
-While it is outside, it is largely covered due to its location under a main train line.
+While it is outside, a lot of it is covered due to its location under a main train line.

-Duck Into a Cozy Pub, Cafe, or Indoor Food Market
+Duck Into a Cozy London Pub or Eatery

 Open since the 1800s, The Prince Alfred pub in Maida Vale is historic and a great spot to grab a drink or a meal.
 The Victorian building retains it’s old wooden features and carved glass “snob screens”, which were intended to separate patrons by class and gender.
 They also have a lovely dining room serving a delicious menu – no bland pub grub here.